ppremru/LaunchFieldKitAdoption/foundations.md

 TODO

-Start using an IDE and lint - integrate with source code control.
+Start using an IDE - get comfortable integrating VScode with source code control and lint so that you will efficiently write yaml.

 | Recommended Resources | Notes |
 | :-------------------- | :---- |